xinyaoict/SAR_ROS/README.md

 ## 5. Add Object and People

 Now we want to add more objects and people in the simulation environment to build a more exciting world.
 This can be easily done in Gazebo.
-I added predefined objects and people like ‘Coke Can’, ‘Cafe table’, ‘FIRST 2015 trash can’ ‘Standing person’, ‘Walking person’, ‘Robonaut’, ‘Table Marble’
+I added predefined objects and people using the pre-defined models from https://github.com/osrf/gazebo_models

 ## 6. Real-Time Object and People Detection
 I use YOLO for object and people detection.
 There is a popular ROS package can be downloaded from https://github.com/leggedrobotics/darknet_ros